Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 When can you apply for divorce?

 You must have been married for at least one year.
 A common misconception that results in divorce petitions being dismissed is the belief that you can petition for divorce when you have been married for less than one year.
-While it is possible to prepare the documents in advance, it is important that no steps are taken to issue proceedings to ensure the law is fully complied with and the divorce is valid.
+While it is possible to prepare the documents in advance, no steps must be taken to issue proceedings to ensure the law is fully complied with and the divorce is valid.

 What are grounds for divorce?